School of Writing, Literature and Film

 Recommended: 8 credits of 200-level ENG courses

-Explores literature and culture of the medieval and early modern periods, 1000 BCE – 1700 CE.
-Topics vary and address current conversations in medieval and early modern studies.
-Content may include a variety of genres and include modern responses to premodern texts and traditions.
-Emphasizes texts in their historical context and examines the premodern development of social categories, concepts, and/or crises.
+Explores literature and culture of the eighteenth and nineteenth centuries (1700-1900).
+Topics vary and address current conversations in eighteenth-century, Romantic, and/ or Victorian studies.
+Content may include a variety of genres as well as modern responses to older texts and traditions.
+Emphasizes texts in their historical context and examines the development of social categories, concepts, and/or crises.

 Attributes: LACH – Liberal Arts Humanities Core